 1 – Know Your Watches and Warnings

-A severe thunderstorms watch informs the public about when and where thunderstorm is likely to occur and is mainly geared towards raising public awareness.
-A severe thunderstorms warning, on the other hand, tells you that violent weather has been spotted and informs of the imminent danger to life and property for those in the storm’s path.
-So, you should stay vigilant and pay close attention to any watches and warnings issued by the competent authority; i.e. National Weather Service (NWS) for your location.
-A portable radio for National Oceanic and Atmospheric Administration (NOAA) weather alerts and updates can be pretty useful in this regard.
+A severe thunderstorms watch informs the public about when and where thunderstorm is likely to occur.
+This warning is mainly geared towards raising public awareness.
+A severe thunderstorms warning, on the other hand tells you that violent weather has been spotted.
+It also informs of the imminent danger to life and property for those in the storm’s path.
+So, you should pay close attention to any watches and warnings issued by the competent authority; i.e. National Weather Service (NWS) for your location.
+A portable radio for National Oceanic and Atmospheric Administration (NOAA) weather alerts can be pretty useful in this regard.
 Since severe weather warnings and watches are issued on county basis so know your county of residence and also the names of major cities near you.

 2 – Postpone Outdoor Activities

-In case of an imminent storm, postpone any outdoor activities as it will give you a maximum opportunity to avoid being caught in any precarious situation because of the bad weather.
-If you can hear thunder, you are close enough to be struck by lightning so staying indoors or inside a shelter would be the most intelligent thing you do!
+In case of an imminent storm, postpone any outdoor activities.
+This will give you a maximum opportunity to avoid being caught in any precarious situation because of the bad weather.
+If you can hear thunder, you are close enough to be struck by lightning.
+Staying indoors in such a situation would therefore be the smartest thing to do.
 Pay attention to the sky, look for flashes of lightning, increasing winds etc. which might be indicators of an approaching thunderstorm.

 3 – Things to Do If Inside a Building